keystonejs/keystone/packages/app-admin-ui/README.md

 };
 ```

-#### `itemHeaderActions`
+#### `itemHeaderActions`, `itemHeader${listKey}Actions`

-Header components on the Item Details page can be replaced using this hook.
-This replaces the components for item Details page for all Lists.
+Header components on the Item Details page can be replaced using this hook. `itemHeaderActions` replaces the components for item Details page for all lists whereas `itemHeader${listKey}Actions` replaces components on specific list.
+List specific UI hooks supersedes global UI hooks

 > This must return a React component.